ifiokjr/verily/packages/verily_device_motion/example/README.md

    flutter run
    ```

-The application should now launch, and you can try performing the roll, yaw, and drop motions to see the counters update.
-Note that drops might trigger more easily due to the increased sensitivity setting.
+The application should now launch.
+You can adjust the sensitivity sliders and perform the motions to see the counters update.

 ## Demo Instructions

 To test the functionality:

+1. **Yaw (Spin):** Place your phone flat and rotate it.
+Observe the CW/CCW counters.
+Adjust the Yaw Sensitivity slider to change the required rotation angle (e.g., 0.5 requires 180°).
-1. **Full Roll:** Hold your phone with the screen facing you and rotate it 360 degrees along its horizontal axis (like rolling a wheel).
+2. **Roll (Barrel):** Hold your phone screen-up and rotate it along its horizontal axis.
+Observe the CW/CCW counters.
+Adjust the Roll Sensitivity slider.
-2. **Full Yaw:** Place your phone flat on a table and rotate it 360 degrees (like a compass needle).
-3. **Drop:** _Simulate_ a drop by rapidly moving the phone downward and then quickly stopping it.
-For safety, do not actually drop your device!
-Remember this example has increased drop sensitivity.
+3. **Drop:** _Simulate_ a drop by moving the phone down quickly and stopping abruptly.
+Adjust the Drop Sensitivity slider (higher values make it easier to trigger).

 ## Code Structure

 The example demonstrates using hooks with Riverpod:

-- **Custom Hook (`useMotionDetector`)**: Manages the setup, lifecycle, and disposal of the motion detector, including passing the `dropSensitivity`
+- **Custom Hook (`useMotionDetector`)**: Manages the setup, lifecycle (reacting to sensitivity changes), and disposal of the motion detector.
+- **State Hook (`useState`)**: Used within the UI to manage the current values of the sensitivity sliders.
-- **State Provider (`motionCountsProvider`)**: A simple Riverpod StateProvider that holds the counter values
+- **State Provider (`motionCountsProvider`)**: A Riverpod StateProvider holding the directional event counts.
-- **HookConsumerWidget**: Combines Flutter Hooks with Riverpod's Consumer functionality
+- **HookConsumerWidget**: Combines Flutter Hooks with Riverpod's Consumer functionality.
-- **useEffect**: Manages side effects like stream subscriptions
+- **useEffect**: Manages side effects like stream subscriptions.
-- **useCallback**: Memoizes functions to prevent unnecessary rebuilds
+- **useCallback**: Memoizes the reset function.

 This architecture demonstrates how to:

-- Use hooks to encapsulate stateful logic
+- Use hooks to encapsulate stateful logic and manage local UI state (sliders).
-- Create custom hooks for reusable functionality
+- Create custom hooks for reusable functionality, reacting to input changes.
-- Combine hooks with Riverpod for comprehensive state management
+- Combine hooks with Riverpod for comprehensive state management.
-- Handle lifecycle events and resource cleanup
+- Handle lifecycle events and resource cleanup.
-- Subscribe to streams and update state based on events
+- Subscribe to streams and update state based on events and their direction.
-- Configure the `MotionDetectorService` with parameters like `dropSensitivity`
+- Configure the `MotionDetectorService` with dynamic parameters.